SrikanthBonkuri/Data_Processing-Final_project-Cell_Images/docs/ABOUT.md

 Lastly, we are grateful to the creators and contributors of Python, Pandas, Scikit-Learn, Matplotlib, Numpy, and OpenCV.
 To paraphrase Isaac Newton: if we have seen cells with greater insight, it is only by leveraging the work of giants.

-## Note on deprecation warning

-Note: there is a bug that affects MacOS, which will throw an unecessary warning and is supposed to be corrected in the next major version.
-Until then, please do not mark off points if you experience this error as we have.
-Source for details of the error: https://github.com/matplotlib/matplotlib/issues/23921